google/namebench/README.txt

-An experiment in benchmarking DNS name services.
-This tool is designed to help you as a user determine what name services are the best to use for an individual machine.
+Are you a power-user with 5 minutes to spare?
+Do you want a faster internet experience?

+Try out namebench.
+It hunts down the fastest DNS servers available for your computer to use. namebench runs a fair and thorough benchmark using your web browser history, tcpdump output, or standardized datasets in order to provide an individualized recommendation. namebench is completely free and does not modify your system in any way.
+This project began as a 20% project at Google.

+namebench runs on Mac OS X, Windows, and UNIX, and is available with a graphical user interface as well as a command-line interface.

 Requirements:

   * Python 2.4 - 2.6.
-If you are using Mac OS X or UNIX, this is built-in.
+If you are using Mac OS X or Linux, this is built-in.
 Otherwise, visit http://www.python.org/

+--[ quick use guide ]---------------------------------------------------------

+namebench comes with two interfaces: a simple graphical interface, and a more advanced command-line interface.
+If you have downloaded the versions for Mac OS X and Windows, you will get the graphical interface by default.

 Most people will simply want to run this software with no arguments:

   ./namebench.py

-If you want to install this tool permanently, you can use:

-  sudo python setup.py install

-namebench will test the nameservers your machine is currently using, plus the popular global DNS services, and the best 4-6 additional name servers that it can find for you.
-It will output some text-graphs and URL's for more a more detailed performance analysis of each nameserver.
+On UNIX, if you have python-tk installed, a graphical interface will pop up.
+If you would like to force use of the command-line, use -x:

+  ./namebench.py -x

 If you want to specify an additional set of name services, simply add the IP to the command-line, or edit namebench.cfg: